bdfinlayson/textula/README.md

 This will be a command-line CRUD app written in Ruby that allows users to generate their own text-based adventure games.

+## Dependencies

+The only dependency will be the Ruby gem Sqlite3.

 ### Short-term Vision
 Users will be able to add/edit/delete game rooms and add objects and exits.
 Players should be able to move between rooms and execute basic